mugworks/word-sorter/README.md

 4. Once I had that portion working, I added the readFile and made sure that was working.
 5. I added the writeFile.
 6. I added toUpperCase.
+7. There are libraries available that deal with parsing CSV files that I chose not to use for this exercise due to time constraints.

 I made some assumptions that I would want clarified as the developer or tester.
 I assumed that blank cells would be eliminated.
 I assumed that my input file was not so large that I would have to consider streams.
 I assumed case was not sensitive.
 Since the example of an input file was a list of cities, I assumed that the user would prefer a listing of (Copenhagen, berlin, Athens) vs (berlin, Copenhagen, Athens) in the case that a city was not capitalized.